Table of Contents

 A good IPO book-building process helps ensure proper market-based price discovery.
 Still, there is the risk that an IPO can be underpriced or overpriced when shares finally go public.
 This can lead to volatility, which IPO investors also need to be aware of.
 This is one reason why IPOs are considered high-risk endeavors.

-While there is no surefire way to guarantee a good IPO price, the book-building IPO method offers quality pre-market price discovery customized to the issuer.
+While there is no surefire way to guarantee a good IPO price, the book-building IPO method generally offers quality pre-market price discovery customized to the issuer.
 It also reduces the risk for the underwriter.
-It can have high costs, however, and there is the risk that the IPO will end up being underpriced.
+It can have high costs, however, and there is the risk that the IPO will end up being underpriced or overpriced.
 The overall goal is to see a good and steady stock performance during and after the IPO.

 The Takeaway

 There are different types of IPO book building, and the way an investment bank performs the process can impact IPO prices.
-The goal is for efficient price discovery on shares of the company looking to go public.
-Book building can also be used for secondary equity offerings.
+The goal is to set a fair market-based price for shares of the company looking to go public.

 Whether you’re curious about exploring IPOs, or interested in traditional stocks and exchange-traded funds (ETFs), you can get started by opening an account on the SoFi Invest® brokerage platform.
 On SoFi Invest, eligible SoFi members have the opportunity to trade IPO shares, and there are no account minimums for those with an Active Investing account.
 As with any investment, it's wise to consider your overall portfolio goals in order to assess whether IPO investing is right for you, given the risks of volatility and loss.